|

 This

 illustrious visit to New Orleans in 1872.
-The novel takes place in the
+The book of narrative fiction takes place in the

 home of the Degas family at 2306 Esplanade Avenue , a two-story house